How to get business funding

 The South West Enterprise Fund (SWEF) supports businesses that have been trading for less than 2 years.
 You need to be aged between 18-30 and live in the South West.

-The Rural England Prosperity Fund has been created to boost the rural economy as part of the government’s levelling-up programme. £110m has been made available to local authorities to be invested in rural communities.
+The Rural England Prosperity Fund was created by the Government to boost the rural economy. £110m is available to local authorities to be invested in rural communities.
 Projects that create job opportunities, improve community or digital infrastructure, and maintain or create new cultural or heritage sites can apply for a share of the funding.
 The parameters of the scheme are broad, creating plenty of opportunity for organisations and communities to be given an extra boost where it is needed most.
 Find more information on the Rural England Prosperity Fund and how to apply here.

 Business loans from your bank

-A bank loan can be an affordable way of borrowing funds for your business.
+A bank loan can be an affordable way of borrowing to fund your business.
 You can spread the payments over a period of time and at a monthly cost that works for your budget.
-If you already have a business bank account, it’s worth approaching them in the first instance because you already have a history with them which can work in your favour.
+If you already have a business bank account, it’s worth approaching them in the first instance because you already have a history with them which could work in your favour.

 If your existing bank is unable to help, several online banks may be able to.
 Moneysupermarket has a helpful guide on medium to long-term business loans.